 Contact us with your interest and reserve a spot!

-Since 2008, JCBT has provided this valuable experience to nearly 300 consultants, translators, and translation personnel.
+Since 2008, JCBT has provided this valuable experience to over 300 consultants, translators, and translation personnel.

 - “Experiencing the topography, its hills and ravines, the hot summer climate, the biblical plants and animals, the archeological evidences of biblical history–all went beyond anything learned from books.
 We expected it to be a beneficial experience, but the tour was much above our expectations,” was the corporate response expressed by all.